Alex Ely: Coaching career

 In addition to coaching at the high school and collegiate levels, Ely also founded the America Kolping Soccer Club in 1975.
 He served as head coach for the club for twenty years.
 He later continued to coach with the Jersey Shore Boca soccer club.

-Educator
+Later life

 When Ely returned to Brazil in 1965, he taught English for seven years.
 He authored two English textbooks, A New Approach to English and Intermediate Course.
 After returning to the U.S., he earned a master's degree from Temple University in English Education before becoming a teacher in Philadelphia, Pennsylvania at Cardinal Dougherty High School and later Archbishop Prendergast High School.

 Ely authored the novel Destiny At Dawn as well as his memoir, From Hell To The National Hall Of Fame.